chef/chef-web-docs/chef_master/source/setup_visibility_chef_automate.rst

     insights['enable'] = true
     data_collector['token'] = 'TOKEN'

-Create an authentication token (as described in the previous section) and then run ``sudo delivery-ctl reconfigure`` to complete the process.
+Create an authentication token (as described in the previous section) and then run ``sudo automate-ctl reconfigure`` to complete the process.

 Now that you have a token value selected, you are ready to configure your Chef server and any Chef client nodes to start streaming data to Chef Automate.